queenofdowntime/square-one/sq1-slack.md

 Problems joining?
 [Open an issue](https://help.github.com/articles/creating-an-issue/).

 ## Rules
+Please try to be considerate and help keep learning to code fun by following a couple of simple rules:
 1. In order for people to feel comfortable posting any question they may have, there has to be a genuine atmosphere of "no question is stupid".
 This means responding in a kind and helpful way.
 No fake surprise: "oh my god I can't believe you don't